Carr1005/react-carousel-slider/README.md

 ## Allowable Props

+The **Key** without prefixng a ' * ' is pure css property, what we filled in column **Value** are just recommended for anticipated purpose, feel free to try anything if things are under control.
 * `sliderBoxStyle` - accepts an object.

 | Key | Value | Default | Description & Notice |